 30 Miles – “This Little Light of Mine”

-Updated for 2016, this route now includes stunning ocean views as riders travel along the Jersey Shore through Sea Bright before rolling through Monmouth County communities south ann west of Highlands including Oceanport and Middletown.
+This route includes stunning ocean views as riders travel along the Jersey Shore through Sea Bright before rolling through Monmouth County communities south and west of Highlands including Oceanport and Middletown.

 Elevation gain: 1100 ft

 55 Miles – “White Lightning”

 “This Little Light of Mine” plus an extra 25-mile southern loop around U.S. Weapons Station Earle through Farmingdale and Colts Neck.